|

 Throughout the spring and summer of 2009, the NCC attempted to address internal organizational issues that were presenting themselves as barriers to further progress.
 It became apparent that the existing structure would not be tenable as a means of moving national certification forward.

 On September 15, 2009, the Certification Commission for Healthcare Interpreters (CCHI) was launched.
 CCHI is the first certification commission created by interpreters for interpreters and the public good.
 CCHI was incorporated as an independent certification agency and 501(c)(6) organization in compliance with requirements of the IRS for certification commissions.
-All but two of the NCC organizational members are part of CCHI, and the NCIHC is proud to say that 3 current board members are also involved.
-CCHI is the first to step forward with a total structure and vendor-neutral business plan to serve the current and future needs of healthcare interpreters and the stakeholders (healthcare providers and institutions, language agencies, government agencies, customers) to provide a trained, qualified, certified and competency-based population of healthcare interpreters.
-CCHI will create a national, valid, credible vendor-neutral certification program for healthcare interpreters.
+CCHI was the first to step forward with a total structure and vendor-neutral business plan to serve the current and future needs of healthcare interpreters and the stakeholders (healthcare providers and institutions, language agencies, government agencies, customers) to provide a trained, qualified, certified and competency-based population of healthcare interpreters.
+CCHI has created a national, valid, credible vendor-neutral certification program for healthcare interpreters.
 Its goal is to ensure the competency of interpreters through an accredited, professional certification program so that communication barriers do not affect access to, and quality of, care.

 What is certification?